sanjayatb/spark-mq/README.md

 # spark-mq
 Mq source for spark

-This is overriding spark Source API and given custom read capability to IBM MQ data source. u
+This library is custom spark source for read IBM MQ data with custom iterators.

 ### Example
 ```